ghunteranderson/jsemver/README.md

 minor/patch numbers and left padding zeros where not allowed.
 Parsing version ranges will continue to use strict parsing since these are typically within the control of the users of this library.
+1. Fixed bug where versions without labels could end with letters and not throw an exception.